Varadad/final_project_2020Sp/README.md

 ![Alt text](https://github.com/tanyagupta55/final_project_2020Sp/blob/master/Plots/h1b-overflow-days-hist.png?raw=true "Day on which the hospitals overflow")

-Test-2: After Doubling the number of beds
+**Test-2**: After Doubling the number of beds

-The following plots shows the number of available beds once they are doubled
+The following plots shows the number of available beds once they are doubled.

 ![Alt text](https://github.com/tanyagupta55/final_project_2020Sp/blob/master/Plots/h1F-beds-vs-days.png?raw=true "Available beds vs Days")

-The following plot gives the available number of vacant beds in the hospitals and how they are not getting over As the beds are not getting overflow this graph shows no value for the nth day when hospitals reach their limits
+The following plot gives the available number of vacant beds in the hospitals and how they are not overflowing.

+As the beds are not overflowing this graph shows no value for the nth day for the entire simulation.

 ![Alt text](https://github.com/tanyagupta55/final_project_2020Sp/blob/master/Plots/h1F-overflow-days-hist.png?raw=true "Overflow day Hist")